IBM/unitxt/docs/docs/adding_dataset.rst

 The preprocessing pipeline consists of operations to prepare your data according to the task's schema.

-For example, to prepare the wmt16 dataset for the translation task, we need to map the raw dataset field names to the standard input and output fields of the task.
+For example, to prepare the wmt16 dataset for the translation task, we need to map the raw dataset field names to the standard input fields and reference fields of the task.
 We also need to add new fields for the source and target language.

 .. code-block:: python